Bio2Byte/simsapiper/README.md

 How?

-- Use [CD-Hit](https://github.com/weizhongli/cdhit) with high sequence identify cutoff (e.g. 90%)
+- Use [CD-Hit](https://github.com/weizhongli/cdhit) with high sequence identify cutoff
 - Keep cluster representatives
 - Proteins inside clusters will be excluded from the downstream processess
+- Add important proteins to the representatives with **--favoriteSeqs**
-- Find in which cluster a specific protein is in `results/outFolder/seqs/CD-HIT/*.clstr` file
+- Find in which cluster a specific protein is in `results/outFolder/seqs/CD-HIT/*.clstr`
+- Find excluded similar sequences in `results/outFolder/seqs/CD-HIT/removed_*_perc_similar.fasta`
 ### 1.3 Quality control for input sequences (--seqQC)
 Output: `results/outFolder/seqs/too_many_unknown_characters.fasta`